How to perform a Git clean up of branches and commits example

 The Git rebase merge

-The four rebase commands needed to synchronize all three branches are:
+The four rebase commands needed to synchronize all three branches are as follows:

 multiple Git rebase clean